-President Obama announces surveillance reforms: key points for businesses
+President Obama announces surveillance reforms: key points for businesses - .PDF file.

 By Aravind Swaminathan, Jim Halpert and Michelle J Anderson